trongdth/OAuth1-for-iOS/README.md

 ## License

-OAuth2 is available under the MIT license.
+OAuth1 is available under the APACHE license.
 See the LICENSE file for more info.